Restricted access across University Hospital Southampton sites

 University Hospital Southampton NHS Foundation Trust continues to take all necessary precautions to protect patients and staff from coronavirus (COVID-19).

-This includes the decision to restrict site access to our hospitals, including Southampton General Hospital, Southampton Children’s Hospital and the Princess Anne Hospital.
+This includes restricted access to our hospitals, including Southampton General Hospital, Southampton Children’s Hospital and the Princess Anne Hospital.

 - If you are a patient with an appointment at our hospitals